AdobeDocs/pass.en/help/accountiq/work-with-segments.md

 [Segments](product-concepts.md#segmet-def) are a collection of subscriber accounts that allows you to analyze credential sharing under user-defined conditions.
 You can use segments to examine different sets of subscriber accounts and generate corresponding data reports in tables and graphs.
 There are two types of segments in Account IQ:

-1. **Default segment**: **All accounts in your TVE properties** refer to a pre-selected segment in the system that includes subscriber accounts from all programmers and MVPDs without specific conditions applied.
+1. **Default segment**: **All accounts in your TVE properties** is an out-of-the-box segment in the system that includes subscriber accounts from all programmers and MVPDs without specific conditions applied.

    >[!NOTE]
    >